oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 As such, it could be considered to use an HTTP-only cookie between the JavaScript application and API so that the JavaScript code can't access the cookie value itself.
 The `Secure` cookie attribute should be used to ensure the cookie is not included in unencrypted HTTP requests.
-Additionally, the `SameSite` cookie attribute can be used to counter some CSRF attacks, but should not be considered the extent of the CSRF protection, as described in {{draft-ietf-httpbis-rfc6265bis}}
+Additionally, the `SameSite` cookie attribute can be used to counter some CSRF attacks, but should not be considered the extent of the CSRF protection, as described in {{draft-ietf-httpbis-rfc6265bis}}.

-OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a common-domain deployment.
+OAuth was originally created for third-party or federated access to APIs, so it may not be the best solution in a single common-domain deployment.
 That said, there are still some advantages in using OAuth even in a common-domain architecture:

 * Allows more flexibility in the future, such as if you were to later add a new domain to the system.
 With OAuth already in place, adding a new domain wouldn't require any additional rearchitecting.